Skip to main content

 Pharmaceutical Chemistry MSci

-Kick-start your career in the pharmaceutical industry with this in-depth four-year undergraduate Master’s degree, Pharmaceutical Chemistry MSci, with placement year.
+Kick-start your career in the pharmaceutical industry with this four-year undergraduate Master’s degree, Pharmaceutical Chemistry MSci, with placement year.

 Find out more How to apply